 Generating and updating dependency locks

-Lock all configurations in one build execution
+Lock all configurations in a single build execution

 build.gradle.kts